Mon – Sun: 24/7 Plumbing

 2. Gas Hot Water Systems

-Gas hot water systems quickly heat water using natural gas piped directly to the unit.
+A gas hot water system quickly heats water using natural gas piped directly into the unit.
 Gas hot water is fairly energy efficient and suits many homes’ needs.
 Operating costs are ongoing, though, as natural gas must be purchased.

 3. Electric Hot Water Systems

 Electric systems use electricity to heat water in a storage tank or on demand.
-Electric hot water may have low upfront costs but can be expensive to run long-term as electricity prices rise.
+An electric hot water system may have low upfront costs but can be expensive to run long-term as electricity prices rise.

 Choosing The Right Size Water Heater